 Description

-Enjoy a 4-day Private tour to Luxor from Marsa Alam to visit Luxor temple, Karnak , The Valley of Kings , Queen Hatshepsut temple, The Colossi of Memnon.
-Madinet Habu temple, The valley of Queens, The valley of Nobles, Dendera and Abydos Discover the old Thebes.
+Take a 4-day private tour to Luxor from Marsa Alam and see the Luxor temple, Karnak, the Valley of Kings, Queen Hatshepsut temple, and the Colossi of Memnon, plus Madinet Habu temple, the Valley of Queens, the Valley of Nobles, Dendera and Abydos as you uncover ancient Thebes.

 Included

-Tour to Hatshepsut Temple, Valley of the Kings &Valley of Queens
+Visit to Hatshepsut Temple, Valley of the Kings & Valley of Queens

 Entrance fees